modernmt/modernmt/README.md

 ## What's next?

 #### Create an engine from scratch
 Following this README you have learned the basic usage of ModernMT.
-Most users would be interested in creating their own engine with their own data, you can find more info in the Wiki [Create an engine from scratch](https://github.com/ModernMT/MMT/wiki/Create-an-engine-from-scratch)
+You are now ready to create your engine with your own data; you can find more info in the Wiki [Create an engine from scratch](https://github.com/modernmt/modernmt/wiki/Create-an-engine-from-scratch)

 #### See API Documentation
-ModernMT comes with built-in REST API that allows the user to control every single feature of MMT via a simple and powerful interface.
-You can find the [API Documentation](https://github.com/ModernMT/MMT/wiki/API-Documentation) in the [ModernMT Wiki](https://github.com/ModernMT/MMT/wiki).
+ModernMT comes with built-in REST API that allows the user to control every single feature of the tool via a simple and powerful interface.
+You can find the [API Documentation](https://github.com/modernmt/modernmt/wiki/API-Documentation) in the [ModernMT Wiki](https://github.com/modernmt/modernmt/wiki).

 #### Run ModernMT cluster
-You can setup a cluster of MMT nodes in order to load balancing translation requests.
-In fact also tuning and evaluation can be drastically speed-up if runned on an MMT cluster.
+You can setup a cluster of ModernMT nodes in order to load balancing translation requests.
-You can learn more on the Wiki page [MMT Cluster](https://github.com/ModernMT/MMT/wiki/MMT-Cluster).
+You can learn more on the Wiki page [ModernMT Cluster](https://github.com/modernmt/modernmt/wiki/MMT-Cluster).

 #### Use advanced configurations
 If you need to customize the properties and behaviour of your engines, you can specify advanced settings in their configuration files.
-You can learn how on the Wiki page [Advanced Configurations](https://github.com/ModernMT/MMT/wiki/Advanced-Configurations)
+You can learn how on the Wiki page [Advanced Configurations](https://github.com/modernmt/modernmt/wiki/Advanced-Configurations)

 # Enterprise Edition

-MMT Community is free, is open source and welcomes contributions and donations.
-MMT Community is sponsored by its funding members (Translated, FBK, UEDIN and TAUS) and the European Commission.
+ModernMT is **free and Open Source**, and it welcomes contributions and donations.
+ModernMT is sponsored by its funding members (Translated, FBK, UEDIN and TAUS) and the European Commission.

-We also have an **MMT Enterprise Edition**, managed by the MMT company and not available on GitHub, with some extra features:
+**ModernMT Enterprise Edition** is our cloud solution for professional translators and enterprises.
+It is proprietary, and it includes an improved adaptation algorithm, "crafted" with months of optimization and fine-tuning of the system.
+Moreover, Enterprise Edition comes with top-quality baseline models trained on billions of high-quality training data.

+In a nutshell **ModernMT Enterprise Edition** offers:
+- A top-notch adaptation algorithm refined with our inner knowledge of the tool.
 - Pre-trained generic and custom models in 45 language pairs (and more to come!) on multiple billion words of premium data.
 - Support for cluster of servers for higher throughput, load balancing and high availability.
 - Support for 71 files formats without format loss (Office, Adobe, Localization, etc).